JohannesFriedrich/hystReet/README.md

 ## API Keys

 To use this package, you will first need to get your hystreet API key.
-To do so, go to this link: <https://hystreet.com/>
+To do so, go to this link: <https://hystreet.com/>, log in to your accunt and you will find you key in your profile.

 Now you have three options: